Dennis960/Haskell-Project/README.md

 - Contains the main function.
 Loads the rooms, the story and the key events and starts the game.
 - Runs the main game loop.

+### OptionMenu

+- Contains functions for printing out and letting the user select options.

+### ConsoleFX

+- Contains functions for printing special effects.

 ### Other files

 - /.devcontainer: Contains the devcontainer configuration for VS-Code